peter-evans/testcontainers-template/README.md

 It's good practice to separate integration test sources from unit test sources.
 This is often achieved by moving them into a different module.
 This project demonstrates how it can be achieved within the same module.

 Integration test source files are moved under `src\integration\java` and integration test resources are moved under `src\integration\resources`.
-By default, maven will not include these directories during the build.
+By default maven will not include these directories during the build.
 Using the [Build Helper Maven Plugin](http://www.mojohaus.org/build-helper-maven-plugin/index.html) we can add additional test source directories and resource directories.
 See the documentation [here](http://www.mojohaus.org/build-helper-maven-plugin/usage.html) for usage and examples.

 ## License